Microsoft Exchange Backup Using BackupChain

 turn on exchange mailbox deduplication

-Check "compress files of this type' and 'apply file deduplication on files of this type' and your backup configuration is complete.
+Check "compress files of this type" and "apply file deduplication on files of this type" and your configuration is complete.

 More information may be found in the User Guide that installs with BackupChain or our technical support section.

-If your Exchange Server is running inside a Hyper-V VM, check out our Hyper-V Backup Solution as well.
+If your Exchangen/hyper-v-backup/ Hyper-V VM, check out our Hyper-V Replica Solution as well.